Why was Netiquette (Email Etiquette) invented?

 It begins with…

 After paging down, you’ll see 28 available resources that contributed to this document at the time.
 So, in essence, the online community invented Netiquette at that time.
-Not one person is trying to tell you what to do.
+So no one is trying to tell you what to do, but rather suggest how we can all make technology better by having some ground rules.

 Guidelines are Malleable

-The only thing that will suffer if you minimize these issues will be your success and how you are perceived.
-Not making any effort to integrate Netiquette into your day-to-day email activities will say more about you than you may know.
+Basically, if you minimize these issues, your success and how you are perceived may suffer.
+Any efforts to integrate Netiquette into your daily email activities will make a statement about what you think is important.

-So please don’t ask why anyone would invent Netiquette or why it is crucial.
-Instead, the better question is to ask yourself if you are open to embracing technology to leave the best impression possible.
+So, don’t ask why anyone invented netiquette or why it is essential.
+Instead, the better question is, are you willing to embrace technology to leave the best impression possible?